 Spending several hours in the same lighting environment can be harmful to our health and can mess with our circadian rhythms.
 As humans, our bodies require lighting environments that adapt to the time of day.
 We need more light in the mornings and less in the evenings.

 In order to achieve this, multiple layers of light paired with lighting controls can be integrated to offer you maximum flexibility.
-For example, having seperate task and ambient lighting with the use of dimmers gives you the ability to brighten or dim your office as you please.
+For example, having separate task and ambient lighting with the use of dimmers gives you the ability to brighten or dim your office as you please.

 As mentioned above, your home office will feature ambient lighting that is diffused throughout your space and task lighting that concentrates on your workstation.
 Beyond these two functional layers of light, you may want to add a decorative touch to your office with accent lighting.
 Accent lighting draws attention to objects or other elements in the room to add a spark of character.
 Adding a number of decorative touches to your space will not only make your office look great but will help you feel great too.